 The more individually an implant can be manufactured, the better it fits.
-This has been known for a long time with dental bridges, for example, which is why they are manufactured individually.
-However, with other implants, such as endoprostheses, this is handled differently.
+However, with some implants, such as endoprostheses, this is handled differently.
 They usually come in different sizes, but cannot be cut to size individually.
 This is supposed to change thanks to 3D printing.
 Find out more here in the Trend Topic and at COMPAMED 2019!

 Exhibitor Implants/3D Printing

 Are you interested in this topic?
 Search for suitable exhibitors and discover a variety of products in the COMPAMED 2019 catalogue:

 Latest developments along the entire process chain presented in a practical way: Mechanical and electronic components are just as much the focus of the expert lectures as innovative materials, manufacturing processes, all types of contract manufacturing, design and usability aspects and quality assurance.
 Impulse lectures on new markets round off the colourful programme.

 Session: Additive Manufacturing - Monday, 18 November 2019

 Exciting articles on the topic from the editorial staff of COMPAMED-tradefair.com